The Autism Research Trust raises funds to predominantly support research conducted at the Autism Research Centre (ARC) at Cambridge University.

 Leading up to Christmas each year a large decorated Christmas Tree is given pride of place in Northallerton Forum which raises money for a chosen charity.

-ART was delighted to host a preview screening of the award-winning LIFE, ANIMATED documentary on Monday 5th December.
+ART was honoured to host a preview screening of the award-winning LIFE, ANIMATED documentary on Monday 5th December.

 This fascinating and moving film portrays an autistic child, Owen, who finds a pathway to language and to the world in Disney animations.